-Although that are many other settings you must configure to suit your environment, the steps above are the bare minimum to get the Mezzanine installed…
+Although there are many other settings you must configure to suit your environment, the steps above are the bare minimum to install the Mezzanine installed…

 To get external access to the Mezzanine server, open its settings.py page and add the IPs